smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         model: dcat:catalog
         type: Relationship
     creator:
-      description: 'This property refers to the entity primarily responsible for producing the catalogue'
+      description: 'Property.
+Model:''https://schema.org/Text''.
+This property refers to the entity primarily responsible for producing the catalogue'
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dataset:
-      description: 'This property links the Catalogue with a Dataset that is part of the Catalogue'
+      description: 'Relationship.
+This property links the Catalogue with a Dataset that is part of the Catalogue.
+Model:''dcat:Dataset'''
       items:
         anyOf:
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             format: uri
             type: string
       type: array